mathieuancelin/play2-couchbase/README.md

 ```

 then you will be able to use the couchbase API from your Play controllers.
 The following code is asynchronous and uses Play's `Async { ... }`API under the hood.
-As you will need an execution context for all those async calls, you can use `Couchbase.couchbaseExecutor` base on your `application.conf` file.
+As you will need an execution context for all those async calls, you can use `Couchbase.couchbaseExecutor` based on your `application.conf` file.
 You can of course use Play default Execution Context (through `import play.api.libs.concurrent.Execution.Implicits._`) or your own.

 ```scala